 That said, a law firm ran a testosterone ad on my Facebook page recently.
 My goodness.
 You would have thought the lawyers were selling heroin to middle school kids.
 Literally, hundreds of people responded to condemn the attorneys.
 Facebook can be the worst.
 Millions of people with wholly unearned and blithely unexamined moral authority babbling about the science of a question they have never considered before seeing the Facebook ad.
 It is enough to make your head explode.
 It is fair to say that none of these people took a second to evaluate the scientific merits.

 But there is a take-home lesson here.
-I don’t think we are starting at midfield in these case.
+I don’t think we are starting at midfield in these cases.
 We are pinned back deep in our own end zone to convey to jurors exactly what happened here.
-We are also going to need the science to catch up to what we think we know pretty quickly.
+We will also need the science to catch up to what we think we know pretty quickly.
 Some more good studies need to come out to show that this therapy really is killing men.
 Is the jury still out on this?
 I don’t think the jury is out on the general principle here: these drugs can kill people.
-But the extent of the risk is still an open ended question and one that science needs to get on flushing out pretty quickly.
+But the extent of the risk is still an open-ended question and one that science needs to get on flushing out pretty quickly.

 Who can I talk to about my case?